Summary

 Enable Cowork in the Claude Desktop App

-Set Up Your First Task
+Set Up the First Task

 Task: "Read the PDF files in my Documents/Reports folder,